We can’t all be champions but we could all use some of their thinking

 Champions seek out coaches who have a shared vision.
 Often they look for someone who is challenging, supportive and knowledgeable.

-- They develop and enhance your competition skills
+- Develop and enhance your competition skills or just strokes and movements

-- They provide you with information you didn’t know
+- Provide you with information you didn’t know

-- They allow you to believe that you could be a Champion (within your definition)
+- Allow you to believe that you could be a Champion (within your definition)

 If you are a Champion, know a Champion or are lucky enough to coach a Champion, do you recognise the aspects here?